LudumDare/ludumdare.com/content/faq/README.markdown

 Answer to the topic or question.
 ```

 As a rule of thumb, the title and the filename should match.
 For example, the filename for the above article should be `topic-or-question.md`.
-You should make an effort t

 FAQ articles are sorted by weight.
 Articles without a weight will not show up on the `/faq/` page.
 You should include a weight of `100` by default.
 Including the default ensures we can easily prioritize important topics ahead of others in the future.